Product Impact and Circular Commerce

-Flame Retardant (FR) Chemicals: For many years, Flammability standards have driven the use of FR chemicals in camping tents.
-Some FR chemicals have been linked to undesirable human and environmental health effects.
+Flame Retardant (FR) Chemicals: For many years, flammability standards have driven the use of flame retardant chemicals in camping tents.
+Some flame retardant chemicals have been linked to undesirable human and environmental health effects.
 REI has partnered with our suppliers to identify and avoid certain flame retardants in favor of less hazardous alternatives.
 REI has also participated in the creation of a new test method for flammability and contributed to the development of updated standards.
 We expect this will enable the elimination of flame retardant chemicals across a greater portion of the tents that we sell.
-Now, in our own REI Co-op brand products, we have begun to forego the use of FR chemicals where they are unnecessary to meet flammability requirements.
+Now, in our own REI Co-op brand products, we have begun to forego the use of flame retardant chemicals where they are unnecessary to meet flammability requirements.
 We intend to expand this approach across our tent offerings in the coming years.

 Durable Water Repellents (DWR): Concerns about the toxicity and environmental persistence of certain durable water repellents is driving a transition in the industry.
-As of 2019 product lines, REI has eliminated DWR treatments that contain long-chain PFAS from our supply chain.
-We use short-chain PFAS alternatives where viable alternatives do not yet exist, and we continue to explore non-fluorinated alternatives, which we believe will eventually provide the best balance of performance and environmental stewardship.
+REI has eliminated long-chain PFAS DWR treatments from the REI Co-op brand.
+We use short-chain PFAS treatments where viable alternatives do not yet exist, and we continue to expand the use of non-fluorinated options.

 Polyvinyl Chloride (PVC): REI restricts the use of PVC due to human and environmental health risks in manufacturing and use.
 We have eliminated PVC from all products except certain bicycle subcomponents, where alternatives are being studied for efficacy.

 A growing body of research indicates that every time we wash our clothes, thousands of microscopic fibers are released into the wastewater and can build up in waterways.
-REI is working to better understand this issue and how we and the apparel and textiles industries can address it.
+REI is working to better understand this issue and how we—along with the apparel and textiles industries—can address it.
 To that end, REI is supporting research led by Ocean Wise, a Canadian nonprofit focused on protecting the world’s oceans.
 REI is also a member of The Microfibre Consortium, an organization comprised of leading organizations focused on developing practical solutions for addressing microfiber pollution in manufacturing and product use.
 Our aim is to continue advancing our understanding to design and manufacture products in a way that reduces microfiber shedding.

 This way of doing business has far-reaching implications that are beginning to influence the outdoor industry.
-By investing in a circular economy, we can help reduce waste and increase efficiency in how we use our planet’s resources while lowering the price barrier to getting outside for our members.
+By investing in our circular commerce businesses, we help reduce waste and increase efficiency in how we use our planet’s resources while lowering the price barrier to getting outside for our members.
 We believe our circular businesses have a critical role to play in helping REI achieve our 2030 climate objectives—and it helps keep outdoor gear on the trail, where it belongs.

 The co-op provides several services to extend the life of our products.
 Some of these are long-running programs that are core to our role as a co-op.
 Others are relatively new services that we are focused on growing.

 Our gear rentals in select stores give members and customers an affordable way to try out a new activity or use a pay-as-you-play model whenever they get the urge to go outside.
-We offer everything from snowshoes and cross country skis to fully equipped camping and backpacking kits.
-As outdoor participation exploded in 2020 due to the COVID-19 pandemic, we were increasingly able to help facilitate more outdoor experiences by helping get customers the gear that they needed to get outside.
-This winter, we helped nearly 22,000 customers get outside on a pair of snowshoes - some for the very first time.
+We offer everything from snowshoes and cross-country skis to fully equipped camping and backpacking kits.
+Through 2021, we helped nearly one-hundred thousand customers get outside through our rental programs—some for the very first time.

 Expert Advice Articles and Videos